Lecture Notes in Quantum Mechanics

 The method for quantizing the electromagnetic field is to write the Hamiltonian as a sum of harmonic oscillators (normal modes) and then to quantize the oscillators.
 It is exactly the same as finding the normal modes of spheres connected with springs.
 Every normal mode has a characteristic frequency.
 The ground state of the field (all the oscillators are in the ground state) is called the "vacuum state".
 If a specific oscillator is excited to level $n$, we say that there are $n$ photons with frequency $\omega$ in the system.

 A similar formalism is used to describe a many particle system.
 A vacuum state and occupation states are defined.
 This formalism is called "second quantization".
 A better name would be "formalism of quantum field theory".
+One important ingredient of this formulation is the distinction between fermions and bosons.

-In the first part of this course we will not talk about "second quantization": The electromagnetic field will be described in a classic way using the potentials ${V(x), A(x)}$, while the distinction between fermions and bosons will be done using the (somewhat unnatural) language of "first quantization".
+In the first part of this course we regard the electromagnetic field as a classical entity, where ${V(x), A(x)}$ are given as an input.
+The distinction between fermions and bosons will be obtained using the somewhat unnatural language of "first quantization".